Teaching

 Other

-Attendance at the relevant Research Skills workshops is required of all MPhil students in the Department of Archaeology.
+Attendance at the relevant Research Skills training workshops is required of all MPhil students in the Department of Archaeology.
 Its mode of assessment may include a research proposal of specified length, and/or an oral presentation (supported by visual aids) to teaching staff and peers.